 Description: An intensive study of the 'control' aspects of the food and beverage industry that dictate profit or loss.
-Emphasis is placed on sales analysis, pricing, portion control, cost analysis, menu scoring and guideline percentage tests for all major expense components integral to food and beverage operations.
-Computer lab will be utilized.
+Emphasis is placed on sales analysis, pricing, portion

 HTL 174 - Fundamentals of Food Production

 Description: An introduction to food preparation emphasizing basic culinary skills, practices, and the complete sanitation program in food establishments.
 Chef Instructor demonstrates proper culinary methods and preparations.
 Students then perform learned skills.
 Students are required to produce foods and clean and sanitize the kitchen laboratory.
 Lifting required.
 Laboratory fee applies.
 SUNY GEN ED-n/a; NCC GEN ED-n/a